apachecn/pytorch-doc-zh/docs/1.2/torchvision/index.md

 Parameters

-backend (string) – Name of the image backend. one of {‘PIL’, ‘accimage’}.
+backend (string) – Name of the image backend. one of {'PIL', 'accimage'}.
 The accimage package uses the Intel IPP library.
 It is generally faster than PIL, but does not support as many operations.